 Add Some Heat: For a kick, sprinkle red pepper flakes or cayenne pepper on the vegetables before roasting.

-A Mediterranean Makeover: Toss in a handful of sliced kalamata olives or artichoke hearts for a Mediterranean vibe.
-Top with feta cheese, instead of the Parmesan.
+A Mediterranean Makeover: Add a handful of sliced kalamata olives or artichoke hearts for a Mediterranean twist.
+Finish with feta cheese, not the Parmesan.

 Cheesy Variation: If you’m a cheese lover, sprinkle the vegetables with shredded mozzarella or Gruyère during the last 5 minutes of roasting for a melty, cheesy crust.